johan162/asus_cfwall/README.md

 ## USAGE

+**NOTE:** *Remember to first enable the  "/jffs" partition in the router settings and disable the routers firewall.*

 1. After the "/jffs" partition has been enabled store the *firewall-start* script under the "/jffs/scripts" directory.

-2. Store the initfw_cydrop.sh under "/jffs/firewall"
+2. Create the directory "/jffs/firewall".
+Depending on your router copy the approprate version of "initfw_cydrop.sh" to "/jffs/firewall"

 3. The countries to be added to the whitelistj are specified in "/jffs/firewall/white.conf" with one country per line defined by their ISO 2-letter code in lower case.
 At minimum the home country needs to be added in the whitelist if you want to be able to access anything from the outside of the router such as a server that are behind the router.